 1 What is the likely impact on equality of opportunity for those affected by this policy, for each of the Section 75 grounds?
 Minor/Major/None

 Section 75 Category Details of Policy Impact Level of Impact?
 Minor/Major/None

 Religious belief None

 Political opinion None

 Racial / ethnic group None

 Age None

 Marital status None

 Sexual orientation None

 Men and women generally None

-Disability None
+Disability The Van policy may have an effect on persons with a disability as the van has had no adjustment to cater for such persons.
+None at present, however if the situation arises we can make the reasonable adjustment.

-Dependants None
+Dependants

-2 Are there opportunities to better promote equality of opportunity for people within any of the Section 75 extension?
-If Yes , provide details If No , provide reasons No, the policies are all inclusive Section 75 categories?
+2 Are there opportunities to better promote equality of opportunity for people within any of the Section 75 categories?
+Section 75 Category If Yes , provide details If No , provide reasons No, the policies are all inclusive

 3 To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion or racial group?
 Minor/Major/None

-Good Relations Category Details of policy impact Level of impact Minor/Major/None
+Good Relations Category Details of policy impact Level of impact Minor/Major/Nor

 Religious belief None None

 Political opinion None None

 Racial group

 None None